Jahia/open-source/README.md

 ## Contribute

 Alongside working taking place on our Open-Source strategy, we are currently actively working at revising (and clarifying) our contributing guidelines.
-Expect more in the coming months, in the meantime you can reach us at
+Expect more in the coming months.